AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-1/typeString.md

 ## The Methods of Strings

-Moving a little deeper into the complexity of data types, Strings are commonly used and have quite a few built-in methods we can leverage to manipulate them.
+Moving a little deeper into the complexity of data types, Strings are commonly used and have quite a few built-in methods we can leverage to manipulate them. w
 To begin, you'll always know a string by the single-quotes or double-quotes wrapped around the characters.
 Notice I said characters and not numbers.
-That's because `"1976"` is a string, and so is `"I have a dog."` as well as `"My address is 89 Parmer Way."` Literally, any set of characters between quotes is a string.
+That's because `"1976"` is a string, and so is `"I have a dog."` as well as `"My address is 389 Parmer Way."` Literally, any set of characters between quotes is a string.

 We use strings to store data when we don't need to do calculations on them like we would with numbers, when we don't need to iterate through multiple pieces of data, and when what we're storing is relatively simple like text and even phone numbers: `"214-990-0009"`.